CleanCham-lab/ColonySurvival/README.md

 macOS build
 cd /path/to/colony\ survival
 bin/build_macos.sh
-# or use the existing Run_Colony.command wrapper
+use the existing Run_Colony.command wrapper

 Zip the resulting folder as